Organization Design: Designing Trust-Attracting Organizations

 Every employee is entitled to have a competent manager who can bring value to their problem solving and decision making.
 Every manager is entitled to have employees that can work at their maximum effectiveness within their roles.
 Every organization is entitled to have a working system for performance improvement and increased effectiveness of staff.

 Why does it matter?

 In Mike’s research within organizations, the idea of trust, felt-fairness, liberty, being unencumbered to complete your work without somebody (or manipulative procedure) constricting you are what most people want from their employer.

 Trust Attracting Organization:

 Organizations with creativity and good feelings generate trust, truth, fairness, justice, friendliness, openness, mutual help, and regard.

 Trust Repelling Organization:

-Organizations that generate the negative aspects of human nature – autocratic coercion, greed, malice, secrecy, and self-seeking – all of which are inhibitors of imagination, innovation, and creative effort.
+Organizations that generate the negative aspects of human nature – autocratic coercion, greed, malice, secrecy, and self-seeking – are inhibitors of imagination, innovation, and creative effort.